Dmitri9149/DevOps-with-Docker-2020-part3/ex_3.5/README.md

 ### Some experiments with Dockerfiles, images and sizes.

-For the 1.10 ex. frontend, Dockerfile (from which we start): image size is about 682.2 MB (base image ubuntu) + copy project from local folder
+For the 1.10 ex. frontend, Dockerfile
+(from which we start: https://github.com/Dmitri9149/DevOps-with-Doker-2020): image size is about 682.2 MB (base image ubuntu) + copy project from local folder

 ```